Introduction of the College

 4 course programs

 - Students learn basic subjects in the first and second years.
-From the third year, they pursue further studies in one of the four courses: Biological Sciences for Agrobiology and Forestry, Applied Biological Chemistry, Environmental Engineering, and Economics and Sociology, studying specialized subjects focusing on methods.
+From the third year, they pursue further studies in one of the four courses: Biological Sciences for Agriculture and Forestry, Advanced Life Sciences, Environmental Engineering, and Agriculture and Forestry Social Sciences, studying specialized subjects focusing on methods.

 3 cross-disciplinary subjects